StephanRaab/FIDE-Chess-Data/Chess Scripts/Step 2 - Reformat/README.md

  1401815 *Aagaard, Jacob                  *m    *DEN    *2374 * 18  *
  1406248 *Aage, Bjarke                    *     *DEN    *2063 *  0  *
 ```
-where we can clearly see `*` delmiters have been inserted.
+where we can clearly see `*` delmiters have been inserted at indexes where a whitespace occured and was one index before another character.

 The `multi_processing()` function below is the general wrapper that weaves everything together (importing, inserting delimeters, export reformatted data to `.csv` format.